MatAtBread/node-raspberry-pi-camera-native/README.md

 # node-raspberry-pi-camera-native

-- Forked to release a fixed version for the 'callback is not defined' issue.
+- Forked to with fixes around buffer allocation, re-entrancy and menory-leak fixes
+- Includes Typescript type definitions
 - All dependencies have also been updated.
-- This package name is @zebrajaeger/node-raspberry-pi-camera-native

 Use your [Raspberry Pi Camera Module](https://www.raspberrypi.org/documentation/hardware/camera/README.md) with [Node.js](https://nodejs.org)

-**NOTE:** Currently only supports still image capture.
+**NOTE:** Currently only supports still image capture with live preview

 ## Prerequisites